kvietmeier/Terraform/vastdata/cluster_config_testing/README.md

 # Full End-to-End Configuration of a VAST Data Cluster from Scratch

-This should always be a working version.
+This folder is a testing version and may not work as expected.

 ### VAST Data Cluster Demo/POC Setup